kr-colab/ReLERNN/README.md

   --nEpochs NEPOCHS     Number of epochs to train over --nValSteps NVALSTEPS
                         Number of validation steps
-  -t NCPU, --nCPU NCPU           Number of CPUs to use --gpuID GPUID         Identifier specifying which GPU to use
+  -t NCPU, --nCPU NCPU           Number of CPUs to use (defaults to total available cores) -s SEED, --seed SEED  Random seed
+  --gpuID GPUID         Identifier specifying which GPU to use
 ```

 ### Step 3) ReLERNN_PREDICT_POOL
 `ReLERNN_PREDICT_POOL` now takes the same POOL file you used in `ReLERNN_SIMULATE_POOL` and predicts per-base recombination rates in non-overlapping windows across the genome.
 The output file of predictions will be created as `$/projectDir/poolprefix.PREDICT.txt`.
 It is important to note that the window size used for predictions might be different for different chromosomes.
 A complete list of the window sizes used for each chromosome can be found in third column of `$/projectDir/networks/windowSizes.txt`.
 Use the optional `--minSites` argument to exclude windows with fewer than the desired number of SNPs.
 If you are not interested in estimating confidence intervals around the predictions, your ReLERNN analysis is now finished.
+If you are getting OOM errors at this step you can try setting `--batchSizeOverride` to a value significantly less than the total number of windows along a chromosome (found in the last column of `$/projectDir/networks/windowSizes.txt`).

 The complete list of arguments used in `ReLERNN_PREDICT_POOL` is found below: